-Stay Home: Amazon, Facebook, Google, Microsoft Tell Seattle Workers
+Amazon, Facebook, Google, Microsoft Tell Seattle Workers To Stay Home

 American companies including IBM, JPMorgan Chase and Apple are restricting travel and canceling big events or turning them into virtual gatherings, as they try to limit their employees' potential exposure to the virus.

-The cancellations are a blow to local cities and vendors, and threaten to squeeze the travel industry even more.
+The cancellations are a blow to local cities and vendors and threaten to squeeze the travel industry even more.
 Stocks of airlines, hotels and cruise lines have all fallen sharply in the past few weeks.

 Here are the latest business impacts: